Applying as a General Dentist

 This Act is now law and part of the Health Professions Act.
 It protects patients and applies consistent penalties to all health professionals regulated under the Health Professions Act for findings of sexual abuse and sexual misconduct.
 Mandatory penalties for regulated health professions include cancellation of a practice permit for any health professional whose conduct is deemed to be sexual abuse of a patient, and suspension of a practice permit for any health professional whose conduct is deemed to be sexual misconduct toward a patient.

 A health professional whose practice permit is cancelled because of a hearing tribunal decision that they engaged in sexual abuse of a patient or because the health professional was convicted of specific provisions under the Criminal Code of Canada, cannot reapply for reinstatement at any time.
 Health professionals are prevented from applying for reinstatement for at least 5 years if their permit has been cancelled as a result of conduct deemed to be sexual misconduct.
-As a regulatory college the College of Dental Surgeons of Alberta has a Standard of Practice: Sexual Abuse and Sexual Misconduct.
+As a regulatory college the College of Dental Surgeons of Alberta has a Standard of Practice: Sexual Abuse, Sexual Misconduct, and Female Genital Mutilation.

 By law, the College of Dental Surgeons of Alberta has established a fund to pay for treatment and counselling for patients who allege sexual abuse or sexual misconduct by a dentist.
 There is also a patient relations program that includes training for dentists and College of Dental Surgeons of Alberta staff to prevent and address sexual abuse and misconduct and information to help Albertans understand the complaints process.